elka1968/Supplier-Categorization/Walkthrough.md

 ```
 These are the packages that are used in the code:

-- You can change the 'RapidFuzz' packaged where appropriate in preference to a different Python package.
+- You can change the 'RapidFuzz' package where appropriate in preference to a different Python package.
 ```